-Today is Italy’s inaugural National Dante Day
+Today, March the 25th 2020, is Italy’s inaugural National Dante Day

 Today, when Italy is united in the fight against Covid-19, the country will celebrate one of its most famous poets who is regarded as the father of the Italian language and a powerful symbol of unity.
 March 25, 2020 is the inaugural National Dante Day or Dantedi which will celebrate Florentine poet and author of the Divine Comedy, Dante Alighieri.
 The proposal, by Italian Culture Minister Dario Franceschini, to mark March 25 as Dantedi had been rubberstamped before the current health crisis.
 A series of initiatives involving students and cultural institutions had been planned.
 But in a show of unity across the country these will now be virtual events streamed across the internet.